astrotime/timenomad_app/collections/_posts/2020-10-21-first-and-second-saturn-returns.md

 One more interesting way to divide one’s life is described in an earlier story [“The seven ages of man”]({% post_url 2019-01-01-seven-ages-of-man-and-woman %}).
 This is an experiential method that is based on the idea of the soul travelling through the **planetary spheres** in a linear matter.

-So here we go, travelling in spiralling circles and along a line, both are wonderful metaphors of one’s life development.
+So here we go, **travelling in spiralling circles and along a line**, both are wonderful metaphors of one’s life development.

 ## Knowing Saturn is knowing Time

 Saturn functions as a celestial rhythm setter that has always been associated with **everything “chronological”** – plans, obligations, commitments and ultimately dividends translated either into a monetary equivalent or a lasting bond of loyalty.

 It does pay back to **cultivate a sense of timing and long term obligations** — the attitude naturally supported by Saturn.
 The fruit aren’t gathered instantly, instead they will **reveal themselves over a longer period of time**.
-Saturn return is one of those milestones along the life’s path that celebrate and support long term commitments that may take many forms: from enduring personal relationships to thorough studies and focused professional development.
+Saturn return is one of those milestones along the life’s path that **celebrate and support long term commitments** that may take many forms: from enduring personal relationships to thorough studies and focused professional development.